romellfudi/CircleCiSample/README.md

 ![image](snapshot/A.png#vertical)

-In the configuration of the Bitbucket, must be insured that the permissions of writing are enabled for committing immediate in the original branch
+In the configuration of the Github, must be insured that the permissions of writing are enabled for committing immediate in the original branch

 ![image](snapshot/B.png#center)